-In the world of B2B growth and outbound sales, speed is often treated as the ultimate metric.
-Growth teams boast about the thousands of cold emails and LinkedIn messages they fire every week, believing that outbound is simply a numbers game.
-This view leads to a reliance on bulk scrapers and high-volume sequencing tools that prioritize speed over quality.
+In B2B outbound, speed often gets treated as the only metric.
+Teams brag about thousands of cold emails and LinkedIn messages a week, as if outbound were only a numbers game.
+That view pushes people toward bulk scrapers and high-volume sequencers that optimize for send count, not reply quality.

-Human-paced outreach is not just "send less."
-It is a system that ties volume to account health, list quality, message quality, and reply capacity.
-If any one of those weakens, the correct response is to slow down and fix the constraint.
+Human-paced outreach ties volume to account health, list quality, message quality, and reply capacity.
+If any one of those weakens, slow down and fix the constraint.

 Frequency detectors trigger alerts when an account performs an unusually high number of actions in a short period, such as viewing 500 profiles or sending 100 connection requests in an hour.
 Interval checks analyze the spacing between actions: if every invite is sent exactly 45 seconds apart, the system flags the pattern as automated.
 Interface checkers monitor browser extensions, identifying scripts that interact directly with the web page code.